On this page, you can find the timeline of our campaign against electric pulse fishing, up until our victory, together!

 France 2, one of the main French TV channels, airs a 5 mn coverage on electric fishing in prime time.

-It will undoubtedly take time to rid ourselves of this terrible fishing method, but with the support of citizens, we have managed to get deep-sea trawling banned in Europe, so let’s get to work to show what we are capable of together!
+It will undoubtedly take time to achieve a ban on electric fishing, but with the support of citizens, BLOOM and colleagues from the Deep Sea Conservation Coalition and the Pew Charitable Trusts have managed to get deep-sea trawling banned in Europe, so let’s get to work to show what we are capable of together!

-13 December 2017: Adrien Quatennens asks a request to the government
+December 13th, 2017: French MP Adrien Quatennens asks the government a question

 followed by a tweet from Ugo Bernalicis, deputy of the group « France Insoumise »

-Visfederatie, the Dutch Federation of Fish Wholesalers issues a letter against BLOOM dealing with pulse fishing.
+Visfederatie, the Dutch Federation of Fish Wholesalers issues a letter against BLOOM about our electric fishing campaign.
 This letter debunks BLOOM’s arguments to underline only the “environmental benefits” of this fishing technique.
-This way of addressing to BLOOM merely demonstrates that Dutch lobbies fear our impact on this campaign.
+Dutch lobbies give BLOOM ample acknowledgment to our extremely famous efficacy!

-18 December 2017: Press Release from the Socialist Party
+December 18th, 2017: Press Release from the French Socialist Party

-This press release recalls that pulse fishing has strictly been forbidden in Europe since 1998, but also mentions the great doubts that still exist on the impact and damages of this fishing method.
+This press release recalls that electric fishing has strictly been forbidden in Europe since 1998, but also mentions the great doubts that still exist on the impact and damage of this fishing method.

-The French socialist delegation calls on MEPs to vote against pulse fishing in Europe during the plenary session on behalf of the sustainability principle and ask for the Parliament to delay the vote.
-According to them, the current draft agenda does not allow NGOs and small scale fishermen to get their voices heard.
+The French socialist delegation in the European Parliament calls on MEPs to vote against electric fishing in Europe and asks the Parliament to delay the vote because the draft Plenary schedule does not allow NGOs and small-scale fishermen to make their voices heard.

 On the following day, this statement is shared by Sylvie Guillaume, S&D MEP and Vice-President of the European Parliament.

-19 December 2017: MEP Younous Omarjee (GUE/NGL) calls for a “ban on barbaric electric pulse fishing in Europe”
+Dec.
+19 2017: French MEP Younous Omarjee (GUE/NGL) calls for a “ban on barbaric electric fishing in Europe”

-The vote will take place on 16th January 2018, which is still too of short a time for the European Parliament to seriously consider the issue.
+The vote will take place on January 16th, 2018 in Strasbourg, which is still too soon after the Christmas recess for the European Parliament to seriously consider the issue.

-21 December 2017: Jean-Luc Mélenchon declares his opposition to pulse fishing
+Dec.
+21 2017: French MP Jean-Luc Mélenchon declares his opposition to pulse fishing

-In his week’s review, Jean-Luc Mélenchon decided to speak about pulse fishing and strongly opposed the idea of legalizing this fishing method (beginning 21’10, in French).
+In his weekly review, MP and former presidential candidate Jean-Luc Mélenchon strongly opposes the idea of legalizing this fishing method (beginning 21’10, in French).

 Jean-Luc Mélenchon questions France’s position on a total ban of electric pulse fishing and the lack of relevant and independent scientific research on this subject.